Sebastian Coe

-Sebastian Newbold Coe, Baron Coe, (born 29 September 1956), often referred to as Seb Coe, is a British sports administrator, former politician and retired track and field athlete.
+Sebastian Newbold Coe, Baron Coe (born 29 September 1956), often referred to as Seb Coe, is a British sports administrator, former politician and retired track and field athlete.
 As a middle-distance runner, Coe won four Olympic medals, including 1500 metres gold medals at the Olympic Games in 1980 and 1984.
-He set nine outdoor and three indoor world records in middle-distance track events – including, in 1979, setting three world records in the space of 41 days – and the world record he set in the 800 metres in 1981 remained unbroken until 1997.
+He set nine outdoor and three indoor world records in middle-distance track events – including, in 1979, setting three world records over the course of 41 days – and the world record he set in the 800 metres in 1981 remained unbroken until 1997.
 Coe's rivalries with fellow Britons Steve Ovett and Steve Cram dominated middle-distance racing for much of the 1980s.

 Following Coe's retirement from athletics, he was a Conservative member of parliament from 1992 to 1997 for Falmouth and Camborne in Cornwall, and became a Life Peer on 16 May 2000.

 Coe headed the successful London 2012 Olympic bid for the 2012 Summer Olympics and became chairman of the London Organising Committee for the Olympic Games.
 In 2007, he was elected a vice-president of the International Association of Athletics Federations (IAAF), and re-elected for another four-year term in 2011.
 In August 2015, he was elected president of the IAAF.

 In 2012, Coe was appointed Pro-Chancellor of Loughborough University where he had been an undergraduate.
 Subsequently, in 2017, he was appointed as Chancellor.
 He is also a member of Loughborough University's governing body.
 He was one of 24 athletes inducted as inaugural members of the IAAF Hall of Fame.
 In November 2012, he was appointed chairman of the British Olympic Association.
 Coe was presented with the Lifetime Achievement award at the BBC Sports Personality of the Year in December 2012.

-At the 2024 Millrose Games, Coe was awarded The Armory's Presidents Award.